List of bicycle-sharing systems: Dockless systems

-Subscriptions for CityCycle, a Vélib-style community bike hire scheme by JCDecaux for Brisbane started on 1 September 2010 and has grown to include 2000 bikes in 150 stations from the University of Queensland to Tenerife.
-Its operation has depended on public subsidy.
+Subscriptions for CityCycle, a Vélib'-style community bike hire scheme by JCDecaux for Brisbane started on 1 September 2010 and grew to include 2000 bikes in 150 stations from the University of Queensland to Tenerife.
+Its operation depended on public subsidy.
 Initially, helmets were not provided with the bikes but this was later changed.
 After logging only 80,000 trips in its first twelve months, by 2016-17 this had increased to 522,388.

 The bikes were linked to the public transport go card – a single card covering all buses, trains, ferries, and the Gold Coast light rail system.
 In 2017 it was announced new bank card facilities would be added to the stations.

 After ten years of operation, the hire scheme's decommission was announced for 2021.
 Throughout 2021, CityCycle stations were removed to make way for shared e-bikes.